domvwt/msc-thesis/thesis/thesis-processed.md

 of labelled examples.
 Given the typical infrequency of fraudulent events to legitimate cases, it is common for fraud classification projects require large amounts of data in order to provide a modest number of fraudulent examples from which the model can learn.

-Considering the sensitive nature of fraud investigations, it is not surprising to find that no such data is available in the public domain.
+However, considering the sensitive nature of fraud investigations, it is not surprising to find that no such data is available in the public domain.

 In the following section we detail the public data sources used in this study and the steps necessary for processing them.
 We further propose a